-20 9 Coding
+9 Coding

-- 21 The autopsy procedure and principal findings should be coded according to the SNOMED - 22 CT system using appropriate body structure, finding, disorder and morphologic - 23 abnormality codes for SNOMED CT or appropriate T (topographic) and M (morphologic) - for older versions of SNOMED (local protocols should be followed). - 25 Of note, SNOMED ceased to be licensed by the International Health Terminology - 26 Standards Development Organisation from 26 April 2017; the authors recognise that NHS - 27 England aspires to fully transition to SNOMED CT. - 28 The requirement to enable SNOMED CT content in secondary care systems is yet to be - 29 fully achieved, although it is known that many providers have SNOMED CT enabled EPR - 30 systems in place.
-SNOMED CT is used in many different healthcare settings - internationally and an NHS-approved fundamental standard (SCCI0034).
-SNOMED CT
+The autopsy procedure and principal findings should be coded according to the SNOMED CT system using appropriate body structure, finding, disorder and morphologic abnormality codes for SNOMED CT or appropriate T (topographic) and M (morphologic) for older versions of SNOMED (local protocols should be followed).

+Notably, SNOMED ceased to be licensed by the International Health Terminology Standards Development Organisation from 26 April 2017; the authors recognise that NHS England aspires to fully transition to SNOMED CT.

-- 1 gives clinical IT systems a single shared language, making the exchange of information - 2 between systems easier, safer and more accurate.
-It contains all the clinical terms needed - 3 for the whole NHS, from procedures and symptoms through to clinical measurements, - 4 diagnoses, medications and pathological findings. - 5 The NHS Digital SNOMED CT UK browser can be accessed for free. - 6 A non-exhaustive list of autopsy-related SNOMED CT codes is provided in Appendix B.
+The requirement to enable SNOMED CT content in secondary care systems is yet to be fully achieved, although it is known that many providers have SNOMED CT enabled EPR systems in place.
+SNOMED CT is used in many different healthcare settings internationally and an NHS-approved fundamental standard (SCCI0034).
+SNOMED CT gives clinical IT systems a single shared language, making the exchange of information between systems easier, safer and more accurate.
+It contains all the clinical terms needed for the whole NHS, from procedures and symptoms through to clinical measurements, diagnoses, medications and pathological findings.

+The NHS Digital SNOMED CT UK browser can be accessed for free.

+A non-exhaustive list of autopsy-related SNOMED CT codes is provided in Appendix B.

-7 10 Criteria for audit
+10 Criteria for audit

-- 8 The following standards are suggested criteria that might be used in periodic reviews to - 9 ensure a post-mortem examination report meets national standards.
-The phase of the - 10 autopsy examination (pre-analytical, analytical and post-analytical) assessed by the - 11 standard is included. - 12 Supporting documentation: - standards: supporting documentation was submitted with the body in 95% of cases - 14 [pre-analytical].
-(NB: it is recommended that an autopsy should not be commenced in - the absence of clinical information.) - standards: 95% of submitted information is satisfactory, good or excellent [pre- - 17 analytical - standards: a correctly completed autopsy consent form, meeting national requirements - is submitted with 95% of cases [pre-analytical].
-(NB: an autopsy must not be - commenced unless the pathologist has seen a physical copy of the consent form and - 21 it is correctly completed.) - standards: 100% of autopsy reports must include all of the sections detailed in section - 23 15, within the limits of parental consent and extent of the examination determined by - the responsible consultant (above) [analytical] - standards: in 100% of autopsy reports, the information documented is satisfactory, - good or excellent [analytical] - standards: in 100% of autopsy reports, the clinicopathological summary is clear and - concise and, when appropriate, contains the information detailed above [analytical] - standards: 80% of autopsy reports are completed within the turnaround times agreed - with local clinical teams, excluding cases where turnaround time is compromised by
+The following standards are suggested criteria that might be used in periodic reviews to ensure a post-mortem examination report meets national standards.
+The phase of the autopsy examination (pre-analytical, analytical and post-analytical) assessed by the standard is included.

+Audit of standards of documentation:

+- supporting documentation was submitted with the body in 95% of cases [preanalytical].
+(NB: it is recommended that an autopsy should not be commenced in the absence of clinical information.) - 95% of submitted information is satisfactory, good or excellent [pre-analytical] - a correctly completed autopsy consent form, meeting national requirements is submitted with 95% of cases [pre-analytical].
+(NB: an autopsy must not be commenced unless the pathologist has seen a physical copy of the consent form and it is correctly completed.) - 100% of autopsy reports must include all of the sections detailed in section 15, within the limits of parental consent and extent of the examination determined by the responsible consultant (above) [analytical]

-- 1 testing outside of the control of the responsible consultant (e.g. genetic array, - 2 neuropathological examination) [post-analytical] - standards: 100% of autopsy reports are communicated to referring centres using secure email (e.g. nhs.net email) or encrypted email [post-analytical] - standards: 100% of autopsy cases are coded appropriately according to local guidelines [post-analytical].
+- in 100% of autopsy reports, the information documented is satisfactory, good or excellent [analytical] - in 100% of autopsy reports, the clinicopathological summary is clear and concise and, when appropriate, contains the information detailed above [analytical] - 80% of autopsy reports are completed within the turnaround times agreed with local clinical teams, excluding cases where turnaround time is compromised by testing outside of the control of the responsible consultant (e.g. genetic array, neuropathological examination) [post-analytical] - 100% of autopsy reports are communicated to referring centres using secure email (e.g. nhs.net email) or encrypted email [post-analytical] - 100% of autopsy cases are coded appropriately according to local guidelines [postanalytical].

-For reference, the NHS specifications (from the 2013/2014 standard contract for perinatal pathology) are as follows:
+For reference, the NHS specifications (from the 2013/2014 standard contract for perinatal pathology20) are as follows: